Yamini2001/LeetCode-Solutions/README.md

 ## Spiral Matrix
 Given a positive integer n, generate an n x n matrix filled with elements from 1 to n2 in spiral order.

+## Words Within Two Edits of the Dictionary
+Return a list of all words from queries, that match with some word from dictionary after a maximum of two edits.
+Return the words in the same order they appear in queries.